 The following factors during devising your operating budget must be taken into consideration:

 Moreover, it is necessary to know that budget is the way forward to move from your mission to the vision in general and from your existing position to the next in the next five years.
-These budgets can include the labor budget, production budget, overhead budgets, etc. Amidst this journey, the business plans, as well as strategic plans of your company, go hand in hand.
+These budgets can include the labor budget, production budget, overhead budget, etc. Amidst this journey, the business plans, as well as strategic plans of your company, go hand in hand.